kaakaa/slidaiv/README.md

-# slidaiv
+# Slidaiv

-This is the README for the VS Code extension "slidaiv".
-This extension leverages AI/LLM to automatically generate content for Slidev presentations, making it easier for users to write a Slidev presentation.
+Slidaiv leverages AI/LLM to automatically generate content for Slidev presentations, making it easier for users to write a Slidev presentation.

 ## Features